 If all other steps fail, restarting your computer may be your best option.
 A comprehensive Restart will automatically close all running programs so you can eject your USB device once the system comes back on.

-As can be seen from this article, there are so many ways to fix an ejecting USB mass storage device error.
-All the methods and steps listed are effective but you can stick to any one that works well for you.
+As can be seen from this article, there are so many ways to fix the problem ejecting USB mass storage device error.
+All the methods and steps listed are effective but you can stick to anyone that works well for you.